sumnerevans/sumnerevans.com/content/posts/travel/2026-fosdem/brno/index.md

   - Brno
   - Czechia
 description: |
   I attempt to go to Brno en route to Prague.
-draft: true
+I visit the Austerlitz Battlefield and the Brno old town.
+I have some train adventures along the way.
 ---

 This morning, I left Vienna for Prague, and on the way I went to Brno.
 Brno is